RahatNaqvi/repere_error_analysis/scripts/README.md

 $ apt-get install libxml2-dev libxslt-dev
 ```

-This will install all the necessary Python dependencies (and pyannote, in particular) to re-run IPython Notebook locally and write your own analysis with pyannote.
+This will install all the necessary Python dependencies (and pyannote, in particular).

 ```
 $ pip install -U --process-dependency-links \